Lenswood, South Australia: History

 Lenswood is the youngest township in the Adelaide Hills.
 Prior to its establishment, it was part of Forest Range.
 In 1917, towards the end of the First World War, a new township was proclaimed between Forest Range and Lobethal.
 It was given the name Lenswood, after a recent battle near the town of Lens in northwestern France.

 Originally, the main industry was cutting stringybark trees for timber.
 As these were cleared, the land was planted with orchards, which remains the major industry of the area to the present day.
-The district predominantly supplies apples, pears and cherries to local, interstate overseas markets.
+The district predominantly supplies apples, pears and cherries to local, interstate and overseas markets.
 More recently, several vineyards have been established.

 Lenswood's central position in the Adelaide Hills orchard districts led to a large cold storage facility being built there in 1933.
 Called the Lenswood Coldstore Cooperative, the facility has storage for 400,000 bushels of fruit, processing mostly apples, pears and cherries.